Michael G. Turnbull

-In 1998, Mr. Turnbull was selected by the 10th Architect of the Capitol, Alan M. Hantman to be the Assistant Architect of the Capitol and instituted major reorganization initiatives to improve project delivery and programming.
-Mr. Turnbull established a new Project Management Division, a Design Services Department, a Facilities Planning and Programming Department and restructured the operations at the Power Plant into a cohesive Utilities and Infrastructure unit.
+Since joining the Architect of the Capitol (AOC) in June of 1998, Mr. Turnbull has instituted major reorganization initiatives to improve project delivery and programming.
+Mr. Turnbull established a new Project Management Division, a Design Services Department, a Facilities Planning and Programming Department and restructured the operations at the Capitol Power Plant into a cohesive Utilities and Infrastructure unit.

-In 2002, Mr. Turnbull took on the Architect of the Capitol's statutory responsibilities on the District of Columbia's Zoning Commission (including the Board of Zoning Adjustment) and the National Capital Memorial Commission.
-Mr. Turnbull also serves as the agency’s senior executive on the modernization of the Supreme Court of the United States.
+Since 2002, Mr. Turnbull has been carrying out the Architect of the Capitol's statutory responsibilities outside the Capitol complex and serves as his representative on the District of Columbia's Zoning Commission (and the Board of Zoning Adjustment) and the National Capital Memorial Advisory Commission.

 Prior to his appointment with the AOC, Mr. Turnbull worked for the Art Institute of Chicago to provide oversight on the museum's capital building campaign.
 After managing several successful renovations, he was named Director of the newly formed Department of Design and Construction.
 During his tenure with the museum, Mr. Turnbull oversaw significant and award-winning projects including the Daniel F. and Ada L. Rice Building Addition, the Ryerson Library Renovation, the Allerton Building Renovation as well as several major monument restorations for the museum's Ferguson Fund, including the Clarence F. Buckingham Memorial Fountain and Lorado Taft's Fountain of Time.

 Mr. Turnbull began his career by working for several Chicago architectural firms, including Skidmore, Owings, and Merrill and O'Donnell, Wicklund, Pigozzi, and Peterson on numerous institutional and commercial projects.